mauryavivekMPS/prod_code_clone/misc/ivratelimiter_test/README.txt

 from making further requests for some specified period of time.
 The test script checks that ivratelimiter obeys such directives.

-Probably this should be rewritten as a standalone python program, to eliminate the dependency on Go and Unix tooling.
+Probably this couldd be rewritten as a standalone python program, to eliminate the dependency on Go and Unix tooling.